-$^{\rm 2}$ Compulsory if the Bachelor's phase did not include WM0325TA, Technics and Responsibility IR MSc AES, 1 July 2014
+$^{^{\}rm 2}$ Compulsory if the Bachelor's phase did not include WM0325TA, Technics and Responsibility IR MSc AES 2015-2016, 2 July 2015

+Students are required to complete a selection of the following subjects adding up to a total of 27 credits.

-Choose at least 12 d credits out of:
+Choose at least 12 credits out of:

 code subject ECs

+CIE4522-15 GPS for Civil Engineering and Geosciences 4

-CIE4602 Observation of Land-surface Processes 4
+CIE4602 Ice, Snow and Climate Change: Observation and Modelling 4

 CIE4605 Atmospheric Science 4

 CIE4607 Oceans, Sea-level and Bathymetry 4

 CIE4608 Atmospheric Observation 4

 CIE4609 Geodesy and Natural Hazards 4

 CIE4610 Mass Transport in the Earth's System 4

 CIE4614 Land Surveying and Civil Infrastructure 4

 and choose adding up to a total of 27 credits out of:

-code subject ECs

-CIE4612 Research Seminar Geoscience and Remote Sensing II 1

-CIE5601 Advanced Topics in Geoscience and Remote Sensing 3

-CIE5602 Research Seminar Geoscience and Remote Sensing I 1

-CIE5603 Advanced Project on GRS 3

-Any Master's degree e course subject Applied Earth Sciences or Civil Engineering
+code subject ECs CIE4612 Research Seminar Geoscience and Remote Sensing II 1 CIE5601 Journal Club on Climate Change and Earth Science 3 CIE5602 Research Seminar Geoscience and Remote Sensing I 1 CIE5603 Advanced Project on GRS 3 Any Master's degree course subject Applied Earth Sciences or Civil Engineering

 4. Electives

 Choose two out of:

 code subject ECs

 CIE4040-09 Internship 10

 AES4011-10 Additional Thesis 10

 CIE4061-09 Multi-disciplinary Project 10

-Any Master's degree e course subject Applied Earth Sciences or Civil Engineering 10
+Any Master's degree course subject Applied Earth Sciences or Civil Engineering 10

 Free Master of Science electives 10

-Free Master of Science electives